duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 We've previously used the discrete values of the `continent` column to color in our points and lines.
 But now let's try moving that variable to the `x` axis.
 Let's say we are curious about comparing the distribution of the lung cancer rates for each of the different continents for the `smoking_1990` data.
 We can do so using a box plot.
 Try this out yourself in the exercise below!

 > ## Plotting and interpreting box plots
 > Using the `smoking_1990` data, use ggplot to create a box plot with continent on the x axis and lung cancer rates on the y axis.
+The geom you will want to use is `geom_boxplot()`.
 You can use the examples from earlier in the lesson as a template to remember how to pass ggplot data and map aesthetics and geometries onto the plot.
 If you're really stuck, feel free to use the internet as well!
 >
 > Which continent tends to have countries with the highest lung cancer rates?
 The lowest?
 >